carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.VehicleControl.throttle"></a>**<font color="#f8805a">throttle</font>** (_float_)
 A scalar value to control the vehicle throttle [0.0, 1.0].
+Default is 0.0.
 - <a name="carla.VehicleControl.steer"></a>**<font color="#f8805a">steer</font>** (_float_)
 A scalar value to control the vehicle steering [-1.0, 1.0].
+Default is 0.0.
 - <a name="carla.VehicleControl.brake"></a>**<font color="#f8805a">brake</font>** (_float_)
 A scalar value to control the vehicle brake [0.0, 1.0].
+Default is 0.0.
 - <a name="carla.VehicleControl.hand_brake"></a>**<font color="#f8805a">hand_brake</font>** (_bool_)
-Determines whether hand brake will be used. <b>True</b> by default.
+Determines whether hand brake will be used.
+Default is <b>False</b>.
 - <a name="carla.VehicleControl.reverse"></a>**<font color="#f8805a">reverse</font>** (_bool_)
-Determines whether the vehicle will move backwards. <b>True</b> by default.
+Determines whether the vehicle will move backwards.
+Default is <b>False</b>.
 - <a name="carla.VehicleControl.manual_gear_shift"></a>**<font color="#f8805a">manual_gear_shift</font>** (_bool_)
-Determines whether the vehicle will be controlled by changing gears manually. <b>True</b> by default.
+Determines whether the vehicle will be controlled by changing gears manually.
+Default is <b>False</b>.
 - <a name="carla.VehicleControl.gear"></a>**<font color="#f8805a">gear</font>** (_int_)
 States which gear is the vehicle running on.